MatviiNikolaiev/MatviiNikolaiev/README.md

 ### React / Web3 Blockchain Developer

-- 👋 Hi, I’m @MatviiNikolaiev
+- 👋 Hi, I’m Matvii Nikolaiev.
 <br>
 I have extensive 3+ years of experience in Javascript, React, Node, MySQL, Mongodb, GraphQL as a full stack developer.<br>
 I also have experience with Blockchain and Ethereum Dapp and smart contract as well.<br>